-Unlike insurance benefits granted to married individuals, contributions made for employees who elect to participate in the Domestic Partner benefits plan and have their partner covered under their plan are considered taxable income by the federal government.
+Unlike insurance benefits granted to married individuals, contributions made for employees who elect to participate in a domestic partner benefits plan and have their partner covered under their plan are considered taxable income by the federal government.
 However, any insurance premiums your employer contributes to your partner’s policy would not be taxed if your partner meets the definition of “dependent” under the Internal Revenue Code.
-To qualify as a dependent, your partner must receive more than half of his/her support from you, the taxpayer.
+To qualify as a dependent, your partner must receive more than half of his/her support from you.

-In addition, the domestic partner affidavits could be viewed as a de facto agreement by the courts, potentially making partners financially responsible for each other’s support and debts.
+In addition, a domestic partner affidavit could be viewed as a de facto agreement by the courts, potentially making partners financially responsible for each other’s support and debts.
 As a result, some attorneys have questioned the wisdom of registering because the financial responsibilities incurred could outweigh the benefits.